-- Your plan premium and cost sharing; - · Your medical and prescription drug benefits; - · How to file a complaint if you are not satisfied with a service or treatment; - How to contact us if you need further assistance; and, - Other protections required by Medicare law.
+- · Your plan premium and cost sharing; - Your medical and prescription drug benefits: - · How to file a complaint if you are not satisfied with a service or treatment; - How to contact us if you need further assistance; and, - Other protections required by Medicare law.

 Participating health care providers are independent contractors and are neither agents nor employees of Aetna.
-The availability of any particular provider cannot be guaranteed, and provider network composition is subject to change.
+The availability of any particular provider cannot be guaranteed, and provider network composition is subject to change. is subject to change.